ialbert/biostar-central/docs/recipes/projects.md

 ![](images/project-read.png)

-Users without read access to a project see this message when trying to create a recipe.
+Users without read access are informed of their restrictions when trying to create a recipe.

 ![](images/project-read-error.png)

-Trusted users without read access to a public recipe see this message when trying to run it.
+Trusted users without read access to a recipe are also informed of their restrictions when trying to run it.

 ![](images/project-read-error2.png)